openfaas/openfaas.github.io/_posts/2021-05-19-istio-functions.md

 Learn how to enable Istio for your OpenFaaS functions to take advantage of Mutual TLS and more

+> Last updated: Tested and updated on 26 March 2025

 ## Introduction

 Service meshes have become popular add-ons for Kubernetes, so much so that they have their [own ServiceMeshCon days](https://events.linuxfoundation.org/servicemeshcon/) at [KubeCon](https://events.linuxfoundation.org/kubecon-cloudnativecon-europe/), the official Kubernetes conference.